- Reflect on your current lifestyle and consider how events in your youth affected the person you have become.

 In today’s digital age, school-age children are becoming less physically active.
 Less than one-quarter (24%) of children 6 to 17 years of age participate in the recommended 60 minutes of physical activity each day.
 It will be part of your role as a school-age staff member to provide motivation and encouragement for children to live an active lifestyle.
 One of the best ways to provide motivation is to explain the connection between being healthy and being active in a way that school-age children can understand.
 In addition to providing information, you can help encourage and motivate children by using these methods:

 - Choose fun, developmentally appropriate physical activities.
 When children are enjoying an activity, they will feel good about themselves and want to continue.
 They will feel comfortable being active and want to be physically active in the future.

 - Plan activities that are challenging, but not impossible.
-You want school-age children to complete an activity that is planned; if it is too challenging, it could be discouraging for children, especially those that are not naturally athletic.
-As their comfort levels and abilities increase, you can make the activities and challenges more difficult.
+You want school-age children to be successful with a planned activity.
+If it is too challenging, it could be discouraging for children, especially those that are not naturally athletic.
+As their comfort levels and abilities improve, you can make the activities and challenges more difficult.

-- Consider planning activities with a variety of skills so that all children, even those who are not typically physically active or athletic, can participate and have fun.
-For example, if planning an obstacle course, create two separate courses, one that is easy and one that is difficult.
+- Consider planning activities with a variety of skills.
+It is important so that all children, even those who are not typically physically active or athletic, can participate and have fun.
+For example, if planning an obstacle course, create two separate courses, one that is easier and one that is difficult.

-- Share with parents that for children 6 and older, the American Academy of Pediatrics recommends consistent time limits on media.
+For children 6 and older, the American Academy of Pediatrics (AAP) recommends consistent time limits on media.
 Make sure screen use does not interfere with a child’s ability to get adequate sleep and physical activity.
-AAP also recommends: designating media-free times together, such as dinner or driving; media-free locations at home, such as bedrooms; and ongoing communication about online citizenship and safety, including treating others with respect online and offline.
+AAP also recommends designating media-free times together, such as dinner or driving; media-free locations at home, such as bedrooms; and ongoing communication about online citizenship and safety, including treating others with respect online and offline.

 - Consider taking part in a physical fitness challenge: Organize different challenges and tasks to assess overall fitness in your program or in your community.
 Consult local programs or guidelines for assistance.